pingcap/docs-tidb-operator/en/deploy-tidb-operator.md

 To deploy TiDB Operator quickly, you can refer to [Deploy TiDB Operator](get-started.md#deploy-tidb-operator).
 This section describes how to customize the deployment of TiDB Operator.

-After creating CRDs, there are two methods to deploy TiDB Operator on your Kubernetes cluster: online and offline.
+After creating CRDs in the step above, there are two methods to deploy TiDB Operator on your Kubernetes cluster: online and offline.

 #### Online deployment

-1. Get the `values.yaml` file of the `tidb-operator` chart you want to deploy
+1. Get the `values.yaml` file of the `tidb-operator` chart you want to deploy:

     {{< copyable "shell-regular" >}}